whooshtraffic/whooshtraffic/api/_sources/ranktracker_api_get.txt

 keyword, as well as the datetime created and datetime modified (as a Unix epoch timestamp).

+This method includes the pair's settings in the resulting output.

 Here is an example in Python::

        ...